Eomm/blog-posts/posts/bonus-change-log-level.md

 })
 ```

-‼️ What if... the new endpoint is under pressure and logs hundred messages per seconds?
+‼️ What if... the new endpoint is under pressure and logs a hundred messages per second?

-Many Log Management Softwares (LMS) are billed per lines, so more logs mean more money 💸
+Many Log Management Software (LMS) are billed per line, so more logs mean more money 💸

 To solve this, you could change the `LOG_LEVEL_ROUTE` environment variable to `debug` and restart the server, but this has some drawbacks: